Kyle Tucker Player Props: Astros vs. Rangers

 Kyle Tucker At The Plate

-- Tucker leads Houston with 81 hits and an OBP of .360, plus a team-best slugging percentage of .462.
+- Tucker has 82 hits and an OBP of .358 to go with a slugging percentage of .459.
+All three of those stats lead Houston hitters this season.

-- Among the qualified hitters in MLB, his batting average ranks 30th, his on-base percentage ranks 29th, and he is 51st in the league in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 27th, his on-base percentage ranks 29th, and he is 52nd in the league in slugging.

-- Tucker will look to extend his six-game hitting streak.
-He's batting .421 with one homer in his last games.

-- In 64.6% of his 79 games this season, Tucker has picked up at least one hit.
-He's also had 24 multi-hit games.
+- Tucker enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .381 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.